And here we are, wish we could have stayed with them longer.

 In Covadonga, Don Pelayo - the son-in-law of Roderick, the last Visigothic king - and 300 followers fought and defeated the Moors, thus starting the reconquest of Spain from Islamic rule.
 We decided if Pelayo really looked like his statues in Asturias then he was darn good-looking.

 Near the Basilica is the cave, Santa Cueva, where Don Pelayo, founder of the kingdom of Asturias, prayed to the Virgin Mary.
 Don Pelayo's tomb is now located in the cave along with a chapel where masses are held daily.
+This is a set of crosses in the cueva, notice the Basilica in the background.
+I have a picture of my mother taken in 1982 sitting at the foot of the crosses, now I have one of me and Christine.

 There were bus loads of Spanish senior citizens visiting the Holy Cave.
 Here is a view of the interior.
 It was a beautiful experience and a very unique site to see.
 You would never expect so much mystery and beauty nestled in the remote mountains of Northern Spain.